 Choose The Right Magento Hosting

-Skip Built-in Cache, Use Varnish
+Skip Built-in Cache – Use Varnish

 Speed up Magento 2 via Memcached or Redis

 Keep Updating the Indexers

-Indexers can be updated at any moment from the admin panel of Magento 1.
-But for Magento 2, you need to execute the following CLI command on the root directory using the SSH terminal:
+Indexers can be updated from the Magento 1 admin panel.
+For Magento 2, you need to execute the following CLI command on the root directory using the SSH terminal:

-Inspect 3rd-Party Modules
+Inspect Third Party Modules

 Enable Magento Flat Catalogs